Curriculum Leader: Mrs Thackery

 How will I receive homework?

-Homework is set regularly using Show My Homework.
-In Y7 and Y8 homework is also sent home within the IMYC booklets every unit.
+Homework is set regularly using Google Classroom.
+In Y7 and Y8 homework is also sent home within the knowledge organiser booklets for every unit studied.
 Homework is set to enhance learning within the classroom whilst also supporting the progress of our students.